kyuseobkim/mesosphere.interview/README.md

 </ol>
 In the second case, if there is a tie, I pick a moving elevator.
 However, for a purpose of load balancing, we may choose to assign an idle elevator.

-This algorithm is better than FCFS because it utilizes not only temporal proximity but also spatial proximity.
+This algorithm is better than FCFS because it utilizes not only temporal proximity but also spatial proximity because we consider the distance between the  elevator and the passenger.
 Also, it's more parallel than FCFS.

 We assume that everything happens synchronously.
 For example, a pick up request cannot be sent while step is executed.
 Also, we assume that the elevator has an inifite capacity.
 This can be easily improved by adding a capacity checking method before letting a passenger into an elevator.